evanj/googlesignin/README.md

 To run it yourself:

 1. Create a new Google Sign-In OAuth client ID and secret.
-[Follow Google's instructions to do this](https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin).
+[Follow Google's instructions to do this](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid).
 2. Configure the OAuth client to permit `https://YOURDOMAIN` as an *Authorized JavaScript origin* and `https://YOURDOMAIN/__start_signin` as an *Authorized redirect URI*.
+For localhost testing, you must add both `http://localhost` and `http://localhost:PORT` to *Authorized JavaScript origin*.
-3. `CLIENT_ID=YOURID go run github.com/evanj/googlesignin/example`
+3. Run the example on YOURDOMAIN: `CLIENT_ID=YOURID go run github.com/evanj/googlesignin/example`
+4. Visit `https://YOURDOMAIN/` in your browser and click the links.

 ## Design Overview / Notes